AlekefromKz/offisync/README.md

 # Offisync README

+## TODOs

+In case I had more resources, I would do the following things:
+1. Add a schema generator, probably OpenAPI that would generate a schema on a `/api/schema` endpoint
+2. Add UI for that, Swagger UI
+3. Add tests for the open-meteo integration
+4. I would try to find a python package for the open-meteo service and use it instead
+5. Improve logging
+6. Add CI-CD
+7. Maybe add internationalization and localization if needed for end users

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing